About Our Farm

 We pride ourselves on letting our animals roam free.
 We have to protect them from you and you from them, after all this is a working farm.

-Take a walk around the park to see our pigs, cattle, sheep, horses and many others.
+Take a walk around the park to see our Sheep, Goats, Alpacas, Chicken and Geese.

 The entrance to the farm park is free.
 All we ask is for donations to be deposited into the pigs at the entrance gate.